Manipulating 3D Molecules in a Fixed-Dimensional E(3)-Equivariant Latent Space: Related Works

 \section{Related Works}

 \textbf{Unconditional Generation for 3D Molecules} \quad Unconditional 3D molecule generation has achieved rapid advancements, driven by progress in deep generative models.
 Early works explored auto-regressive models to construct molecules atom-by-atom \citep{luo2022an,DBLP:conf/nips/GebauerGS19}.
 More recently, inspired by diffusion-like models \citep{ho2020denoising,song2021scorebased,DBLP:conf/iclr/LipmanCBNL23,DBLP:conf/iclr/LiuG023,graves2023bayesian}, models like EDM \citep{DBLP:conf/icml/HoogeboomSVW22}, EquiFM \citep{song2023equivariant}, and GeoBFN \citep{song2024unified}, have significantly improved generation quality.
 VAEs \citep{DBLP:journals/corr/KingmaW13} offer an alternative by decoding latent embeddings into molecules, but modeling 3D molecules is challenging due to variable atom counts and the need for equivariance of coordinates to rotations and translations.
-As a result, existing 3D molecular VAEs \citep{DBLP:conf/icml/XuPDEL23,kong2024fullatom} often encode atoms into separate latent vectors, yielding variable-length latent representations.
+Existing 3D molecular VAEs such as PepGLAD \citep{kong2024fullatom} and UniMoMo \citep{kong2025unimomo} have made progress by encoding molecular blocks (e.g., amino acid residues) into independent latent nodes.
+This design ensures E(3)-equivariance but has two key limitations: (1) the number of latent nodes depends on the molecular composition, complicating cross-sample comparisons and interpolation tasks; and (2) spatial relationships between molecular blocks are tightly preserved, restricting the flexibility of the latent space for generative modeling, especially when latent codes are repurposed for tasks like autoregressive modeling by finetuning LLMs.

 A key limitation of most unconditional 3D generative models is that their latent spaces vary in length.
 This variability prohibits operations such as interpolation.
 Consequently, zero-shot molecule editing becomes non-trivial or even infeasible.
 To address this, researchers have designed specific models for molecule editing or constructed fixed-dimensional latent spaces, which will be discussed in the following sections.